confluentinc/ksql/docs/developer-guide/join-streams-and-tables.rst

 Co-partitioned data
     Input data must be co-partitioned when joining.
 This ensures that input records with the same key, from both sides of the join, are delivered to the same stream task during processing.
-It’s your responsibility to ensure data co-partitioning when joining.
+Starting in version 5.3.0, the KSQL engine automatically re-partitions one side of a stream-stream join to ensure that co-partitioning requirements are met.
+For earlier versions, it’s your responsibility to ensure data co-partitioning when joining.
 For more information, see :ref:`partition-data-to-enable-joins`.

 KEY property
     If you set the KEY property when you create a table, ensure that both of the